drew-gra/wb4-dart-trainer/README.md

 # WB4 Dart Trainer

-A multi-mode dart practice training application for darts players of all skill levels.
+A multi-mode practice and training application for darts players of all skill levels.

 ## Copyright & Intellectual Property